swiftlang/swift-org-website/documentation/articles/zero-to-swift-emacs.md

 want to learn Emacs, try this resource: [Emacs Tour](https://www.gnu.org/software/emacs/tour/).

+We assume for the purposes of this guide that you have already installed Swift; if not, please [follow the installation instructions for your platform on the Swift website](https://www.swift.org/install) before continuing.

 ## Installing Emacs

 There are generic [installation instructions on the GNU Emacs